shubhodeep9/broado-server/README.md

 ##Problem Statement :
 #(2nd) Creating new ways to capture data on mobile for example: user experience of capturing reviews or improving the overall booking experience.

-Implementation of a user-user collaborative filtering for better recommendations of Hotes, Restaurants, places to go around in a city.
+Implementation of a user-user collaborative filtering for better recommendations of Hotels, Restaurants, places to go around in a city.
 We have created 3 API's , the link to them is given below.

 ##Process Flow: